Join us on December 3 for a sneak peek into upcoming Swarmia features →

 Powering internal dashboards with data from Swarmia

 Around the same time Miro started trialing Swarmia, they also introduced an instrument called the Five Metrics.
-It consists of a combination of customer-centric metrics related to quality and support (bug resolution time and follow up on service requests), capacity spend (balance framework), and the speed of delivery (deployments and pull request cycle time).
+It consists of a combination of customer-centric metrics related to quality and support (bug resolution time and follow up on service requests), capacity spend (the Balance Framework), and the speed of delivery (deployments and pull request cycle time).

 However, instead of sending hundreds of engineers to separate platforms to find each of these metrics, Walter and his team consolidated the Five Metrics into their data lake that feeds it into a shared dashboard, giving everyone a single entry point into the most important, highest-level metrics.
 In this system, Swarmia acts as a key provider of engineering related metrics.